insyspo/openalex/README.md

   - The dump is uploaded as tables.
 One for each of the main entities [Entities](https://docs.openalex.org/api-entities/entities-overview).
   - The tables have just one column as a JSON entry are uploaded to BigQuery using a project already set up.
 [How to create projects](https://cloud.google.com/resource-manager/docs/creating-managing-projects).
 - Second file (Model):
-  - Everything is run over Google Colaboratory takig advatage of the internal authorisation mechanism.
+  - Everything is run over Google Colaboratory taking advatage of the internal authorisation mechanism.
 Also, the queries are organised in sequence.
 [Integrating Colab and BigQuery](https://colab.research.google.com/notebooks/bigquery.ipynb).
   - All the tables are split into fields creating columns for the values.
   - New tables are created to connect the main ones.
   - New tables are created to explode the array of data inside the values in the tables.